 The data in the downloaded Excel file can be sorted on each of the headings by clicking on the little down arrow beside the title of the column.
 Alternatively, click on Data and then on Sort and follow the instructions in the Sort menu.
 It is also searchable by pressing the Control key and the F (for Find) key together (Command key + F (for Find) key for Mac computers) that opens a window to type in your search word.

 The PDF File can be searched by pressing the Control key and F (for Find) key together (Command key + F (for Find) key for Mac computers) and enter the name or a partial name in the search box.
 Capitalize the first letter of the surname and click the box "Match Case" to avoid getting hits on portions of the name that are in lower case (for example, Niemi, and ignore place names such as Suodenniemi)

 - "Download Finnish Burials Database" - Excel File

 - "View Finnish Burials Database" - PDF File

 A window with a filmstrip will open with the icon of the file in the filmstrip.

 Click on the icon in the filmstrip and a copy will appear above the filmstrip.

-Click on the icon above the filmstrip and the file will download to either where you can open it with Excel, or view it as a PDF file depending on which file you downloaded.
+Click on the icon above the filmstrip and the file will download to your computer where you can either open it with Excel, or view it as a PDF file depending on which file you downloaded.